naturalsciences/ears3-server/readme.md

 sudo docker-compose up -d
 ```

-For your convenience you can also just run `./run.sh`.
+For your convenience you can also just run `./run.sh` or `./run-freespace.sh` which frees unused images.

 The -d flag starts the container based on the image in a detached mode, meaning that you can continue the terminal session.
 If you shutdown and reboot the server that hosts the EARS server container, the container will always restart along with the whole server.